carlosug/READMEtoP-PLAN/experiments/training_corpus/README.md

-# Benchmark for installation instructions of research software repositories
+# Benchmark for installation instructions of Research/Scientific Software Repositories
 ---
 This folder aims to keep track of the experiements related to the research question:

-* can machines interpret and execute installation plans for biomedical software?
+* can machines interpret and execute installation plans for Research/Scientific Software?

 ### 1. Selection criteria:
 The repositories will be selected on community-curated list of software packages.
 Automated extraction of README files: